 Table 4.
-Shows that, there is a positive and significant correlation between nurses' knowledge and practice after implementing program.
+Shows that, there was a positive and significant correlation between nurses' knowledge and practice after implementing program.

 Table 5.
-Points out that there is no significant difference between both (control & intervention groups) regarding their sociodemographic characteristics, with a mean age of $(54.60 \pm 4.78 \& 54.31 \pm 4.94)$ , respectively) and more than half (55.6% & 56.2%, respectively) of both groups were male as well as, (52.3% & 57.9%, respectively) were married, more over their mean body mass index was (28.83 $\pm$ 1.46 & 29.10 $\pm$ 1.00, respectively).
+Points out that there was no significant difference between both (control & intervention groups) regarding their socio demographic characteristics, with a mean age of $(54.60 \pm 4.78 \& 54.
+31 \pm 4.94,$ respectively) and more than half (55.6% & 56.2%, respectively) of both groups were male as well as, (52.3% & 57.9%, respectively) were married, more over their mean body mass index was (28.83 \pm 1.46 & 29.10 \pm 1.00, respectively).

 Table 6.
-Clarifies that there is no significant difference between both (control & intervention groups) regarding their clinical data, with a round three quadrants (77.6% & 71.8%, respectively) had co morbid diseases and more than half (55.6% & 56.2%, respectively) of both groups were male as well as, (63.5% & 49.4%, respectively) their used femoral sheath size was 7 FR
+Clarifies that there was no significant difference between both (control & intervention groups) regarding their clinical data, with a round three quadrants (77.6% & 74.1%, respectively) had co morbid diseases as well as, (63.5% & 49.4%, respectively) their used femoral sheath size was 7 FR, with a continued similarities in mean time of sheath indwelling, holding pressure, Blood pressure post line removal as well as the heparin dose prior to or during the procedure

 Table 7-a.
-This table reveals that, there was no significant difference between both groups regarding incidence of hematoma immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal (p= 0.003\ & < 0.001\\, respectively).
+This table reveals that, there was no significant difference between both groups regarding incidence of hematoma immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal ($p= 0.003^ \& < 0.001^{}$, respectively).
 Reflecting that the higher percent (45.9 % and 41.2%, respectively) of intervention group during these periods had no hematoma.

 Table 7-b.
-Clarifies that, there was no significant difference between both groups regarding incidence of ecchymosis immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal ( $p = < 0.001^{}$ & $< 0.001^{}$ , respectively).
+Clarifies that, there was no significant difference between both groups regarding incidence of ecchymosis immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal ($p = < 0.001^{} \& < 0.001^{}$, respectively).
 Reflecting that the higher percent (62.4 % and 50.6%, respectively) of intervention group during these periods had no ecchymosis.

 Table 7-c.
-This table reveals that, there was no significant difference between both groups regarding incidence of oozing immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal ( $p=0.007^{}$ & 0.005\, respectively).
+This table reveals that, there was no significant difference between both groups regarding incidence of oozing immediately after sheath removal, while there was a significant difference after (6 hrs and 12 hrs) of removal ($p=0.007^{}$ & 0.005, respectively).
 Reflecting that the higher percent (51.8%) of intervention group had small oozing after 6 hrs and (55.3%) of them had no oozing after 12 hrs of sheath removal.